Superb fit and excellent performance make the Pro SL II one of the best long sleeve jerseys ever tested

 I normally have a real trouble finding long sleeve jerseys that fit properly.
 Being quite wide at the shoulders whilst also being 'gifted' with arms as long as a Spider Monkey and as thin as noodles means that most end up fitting on the body but being really baggy and short on the arms.
 Not great in terms of aesthetics but also can't be helping me from an aerodynamic standpoint either.
 As soon as I tried the Pro SL II jersey on though I knew it was going to be good.

-The material used is highly stretchable and quite thin. it doesn’t have a fleecy backing like many long sleeve jerseys but does feel pretty soft and pleasant next to the skin.
+The material used is highly stretchable and quite thin. it doesn't have a fleecy backing like many long sleeve jerseys but does feel pretty soft and pleasant next to the skin.
 The other thing to note about the fabric is it is made using fully recycled products, something Endura are starting to push at a time when environmental impact and sustainability are becoming ever more important buzzwords in society.
-They aren’t the only company to offer this but it certainly is good to see.
+They aren't the only company to offer, visit our page on the best long sleeved cycling jerseys for more, this but it certainly is good to see.

 The jersey is cut incredibly well and provides a very close to the body form-fit.
 It certainly is a jersey that can flatter (or not, dependent on how you feel) when it is on.
 It works well with a thin base layer and the good news is it doesn't feel constrictive even with a long sleeve layer underneath, something other close fitting jerseys can suffer from.
 The collar sits at a good height to protect the neck from the cold and it also features a split at the rear so it sits comfortably when in an aggressive riding position.